 Franchise Tax

 Some states in the US impose a Franchise Tax on companies that have nexus in that state.
 This is essentially an annual fee for the privilege of being able to do business in that state.
-For example, in Delaware the Franchise Tax for “C corporations” is based on the number of authorised shares of the company – if there are 5,000 or fewer authorised shares then the annual fee is $175 and if there are between 5,001 and 10,000 authorised shares the annual fee is $250.
+For example, in Delaware, the Franchise Tax for “C corporations” is based on the number of authorised shares of the company.
+If there are 5,000 or fewer authorised shares then the annual fee is $175 and if there are between 5,001 and 10,000 authorised shares the annual fee is $250.
 The fees increase for companies with more than 10,000 authorised shares.
-Typically, companies will either handle these Franchise Taxes themselves, or if they have a presence in a number of states were these taxes are due then they may engage with a corporate agent to look after the returns for them.
+Companies usually manage Franchise Taxes on their own, but if they have a presence in multiple states, they may hire a corporate agent to handle the returns.

 Other Forms

 There are many official forms which may need to be completed by companies doing business in the US.
-These include forms such as the W8- BEN- E – which would typically be required if you are trading in the US as a non-US company – or the form 5472, which is required for reporting particular activities with foreign related companies.
-It is hard to keep track of all the different forms and when they need to be completed, so make sure you engage with an advisor who can provide a more supportive service and who will let you know about requirements that may be new territory.
+These include forms such as the W8- BEN- E, which may be required if you are trading in the US as a non-US company, or the form 5472, which is required for reporting particular activities with foreign related companies.
+Keeping track of various forms and their deadlines can be challenging, so it is important to work with an advisor who offers comprehensive support and informs you of any new requirements.

 Mind the GAAP

-There are subtle differences between IFRS and US GAAP which can lead to significant differences in revenue recognition.
+The subtle differences between IFRS and US GAAP can lead to significant differences in revenue recognition.
 The introduction of ASC 606 in 2018 for public companies and 2019 for private companies changed the landscape for businesses in the technology sector.
-When you are putting together information for a tax return in the US, it is essential that you start with the correct figure for revenue.
+When you are putting together information for a tax return in the US, it is essential to start with the correct figure for revenue.
 It is also important to be on top of revenue recognition.
-If you are considering finance raising in the US – potential investors can quickly lose confidence in a business if they find errors in the approach to revenue recognition.
+If you plan to raise finance in the US, potential investors may quickly lose confidence if they discover errors in your revenue recognition approach.

 Payroll Taxes

-If you are employing people in the US, then you will need to engage with a payroll services provider to operate the payroll and account for the correct amount of payroll withholding taxes to the IRS and the state tax authorities.
-There are many, very capable payroll services providers who can do this for you, but none of them will be able to start operating the payroll until the EIN has been obtained.
-If you have plans for setting up and employing people in the US, it is worth thinking through the timeline and making sure you will be able to get everything set up in time.
+If you are employing people in the US, you will need to engage with a payroll services provider to operate payroll and handle payroll withholding taxes due to the IRS and state tax authorities.
+There are many capable payroll services providers that can do this, but none can start until the EIN has been obtained.
+If you have plans for setting up and hiring in the US, it is important to consider the timeline to ensure everything is set up in time.

 Stock Options